cmstead/edwrdfr/README.md

 Execute the jar as you would any java jar (like the following) and pass in a string you want to "modernize."

-    $ java -jar edwrdfr.jar <your string with or without spaces>
+    $ java -jar edwrdfr.jar [-y] <your string with or without spaces>

+The -y switch enables the y-removal option

 ## Options